Tommytian993/MiniX/docs/ui.md

 - Now we need to create the feature to deselect a cell after clicking, we need to first initialize a vector2I to hold current clicked cell coordinates:

 Vector2I currentSelectedCell = new Vector2I(-1, -1);

+- Then inside the final check and after printing out the tile coordinates, we need to

+GD.Print(mapData[mapCoords]);

+// remove old highlight and highlight new one if new cell clicked, change currentSelectCell to store current coordinates.s if (mapCoords != currentSelectedCell)
+{
+overlayLayer.SetCell(currentSelectedCell, -1);
+}
+overlayLayer.SetCell(mapCoords, 0, new Vector2I(0, 1));
+currentSelectedCell = mapCoords;